 *** Value given with and without Sparsity feature

 Error Detection and Correction

 NVIDIA’s warranty on GeForce GPU products explicitly states that the GeForce products are not designed for installation in servers.
-Running GeForce GPUs in a server system will void the warranty.
+Running GeForce GPUs in a server system will void the GPU’s warranty and is at a user’s own risk.
 From NVIDIA’s manufacturer warranty website:

 Warranted Product is intended for consumer end user purposes only, and is not intended for datacenter use and/or GPU cluster commercial deployments (“Enterprise Use”).
 Any use of Warranted Product for Enterprise Use shall void this warranty.